StarGazingHomies/Pathcrafter/README.md

 - Basic redstone solving (one could wish)
 - Shadowmap Integration (when Shadowmap releases)

-The following is outside the scope of the mod.
-If you want to make a feature listed here, ask for permission and implement it yourself.
+The following is outside the current scope of the mod.
+If you want to see a feature listed here, implement it yourself.

 - Mob avoidance
 - Automatic movement